khulnasoft/ThreatMatrix/docs/source/Usage.md

 Considering the impact that this change could have in the application, the GUI does not allow a normal user to enable/disable any plugin.
 On the contrary, users with specific privileges may change this configuration:
 * Org Administrators may leverage the feature documented [here](#disable-analyzers-at-org-level) to enable/disable plugins for their org.
 This can be helpful to control users' behavior.
-* IntelX Superusers (full admin) can go to the Django Admin Interface and enable/disable them from there.
+* ThreatMatrix Superusers (full admin) can go to the Django Admin Interface and enable/disable them from there.
 This operation does overwrite the Org administrators configuration.
 To find the plugin to change, they'll need to first choose the section of its type ("ANALYZERS_MANAGER", "CONNECTORS_MANAGER", etc), then select the chosen plugin, change the flag on that option and save the plugin by pressing the right button.

 ![img.png](../static/disabled.png)